 In most cases, travel insurance will cover theft up to a certain value.
 You should file a local police report if you are mugged or robbed, and take photos of your surroundings.
 If your accommodation was broken into, take photos of the damage to the locks and the doors, for example.

 Because you won’t be able to claim any theft that is your fault, you’ll need some proof that your theft was legitimate and not something caused by you leaving your bag in a public place.

 And remember: travel insurance will not cover theft of cash.

 If you pay your cell phone bill with a credit card, check out your credit card benefits.
 It might be possible for your credit card company to help you out in that case.

 Does travel insurance cover canceled flights?

-Trip cancelations are tricky because they are based on a lot of different circumstances.
+Trip cancellations are tricky because they are based on a lot of different circumstances.
 In the best-case scenario, you may have refundable flights and hotels.

-In the event of a cancelation, you will hopefully have enough time to exercise your refund.
+In the event of a cancellation, you will hopefully have enough time to exercise your refund.